 If you need assistance in stopping your use of Ritalin and Adderall, you can consult a health care provider to withdraw in a safe, controlled, and closely monitored manner.
-If you're a Columbia student you can make an appointment on the Morningside Campus with Counseling and Psychological Services at 212-854-2878 or Medical Services at 212-854-2284.
+If you're a Columbia student you can make an appointment on the Morningside Campus with Counseling and Psychological Servicesor Medical Services.
 You can also log-in through Open Communicator to make an appointment.
-On the Medical Center Campus you can call Student Health Services (primary care and mental health services) at 212-305-3400 or the AI:MS office (substance abuse services) at 212-305-3989.
-For a listing of approved treatment centers, you can also contact the National Center on Addiction and Substance Abuse at Columbia University at 212-841-5200.
+On the Medical Center Campus you can call Student Health Services (primary care and mental health services) or the AI:MS office (substance abuse services).
+For a listing of approved treatment centers, you can also contact the National Center on Addiction and Substance Abuse at Columbia University.

 You can check out the following resource for any additional questions you may have: